MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/compliance/ediscovery-search-ignores-attached-mail-items.md

 ---
-title: In-Place eDiscovery attachment search doesn't search the file names of attached mail items
+title: In-Place eDiscovery search doesn't search the file names of attached mail items
-description: Provides a workaround for an issue in which an eDiscovery attachment search doesn't search the file names of attached mail items.
+description: Provides a workaround for an issue in which an eDiscovery search doesn't search the file names of attached mail items.
 author: v-trisshores
 ms.author: v-trisshores
 manager: dcscontentpm